j-carson/telemarketing-classification/README.md

 Predict results of a bank telemarketing campaign

+## Motivation

+Predictive models can help a business invest their marketing time and effort to maximize their return on investment.
+This project will analyze the results of a bank telemarketing campaign to see if telephone sales resources could be applied in a more effective fashion.

+## Data

 The bank marketing dataset from the UCI dataset repository contains approximately 41000 telemarketing records with customer information, telemarketing contacts, and economic context for a total of 20 predictors versus a categorical outcome variable (subscribed to a term deposit or not).
 The data is from a Portuguese bank and was collected between May, 2008 and November, 2010.

 https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

+[Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
+A Data-Driven Approach to Predict the Success of Bank Telemarketing.
+Decision Support Systems, Elsevier, 62:22-31, June 2014

 ## Target value